Frequently Asked Questions

 Product Basics

-What Noosaga is, who it helps, and the fastest way to begin.
+What Noosaga maps, why it matters, and the fastest way to choose an entry point.

 What is Noosaga?#

 Noosaga is an atlas of fields of knowledge.
-It maps framework timelines, framework graphs, concept maps, and orientation articles across 700+ fields so you can see the structure of a subject before diving deep.
+It maps frameworks, rival schools, timelines, concept maps, prerequisites, and idea lineages so you can see the structure of a field or question before diving deep.

 Who is Noosaga for?#

-Start in Guides or Explore, open a subfield timeline, and click a framework bar.
-Read the overview first.
-If the framework is still missing richer content, use Verify framework and generate content to run the workflow.
-The Getting Started guide shows the full flow.
+Open a subfield timeline in Explore, click a framework bar or list item, and read the framework overview.
+If the framework is still missing richer content, use the pages guided action to enrich that map.
+The Getting Started doc shows the user flow.

 What if I’m just curious about AI?#

-Noosaga is a structured way to inspect AI-generated educational content without prompting a chatbot yourself.
-The interface gives the model a specific job, and you can compare the outputs across many fields while also seeing the verification and correction layers around them.
+Noosaga is a structured way to inspect AI-assisted maps without prompting a chatbot yourself.
+The interface turns open-ended language into inspectable atlas pages, and you can compare the outputs across many fields while also seeing the correction and review layers around them.
 We wrote more about this in Curious About AI?
 You Dont Have to Write Anything.

 Can I use Noosaga in a classroom?#